If you have a blog or website you’re surely aware of the importance of “white-hat” Search Engine Optimization (aka SEO).

 This article has covered a lot of basic website SEO techniques.
 There are also many advanced techniques such as minification, per-page defined resource loading, and the like.

-However, even by only applying the above things you’ll significantly improve the operation and functioning of your website.
+However, simply applying the above techniques could significantly improve the operation and functioning of your blog.